cchitsiang/awesome-stars/topics.md

 ## node

 - [extism/extism](https://github.com/extism/extism) - The framework for building with WebAssembly (wasm).
 Easily load wasm modules, move data, call functions, and build extensible apps.
-- [zenstackhq/zenstack](https://github.com/zenstackhq/zenstack) - Typescript toolkit on top of Prisma ORM, offering flexible and declarative Access Control Policy(Authorization/Permission) for RBAC/ABAC/PBAC/ReBAC with auto-generated type-safe APIs and frontend hook
+- [zenstackhq/zenstack](https://github.com/zenstackhq/zenstack) - Fullstack TypeScript toolkit supercharges Prisma ORM with a fine-grained Authorization layer for RBAC/ABAC/PBAC/ReBAC, offering auto-generated type-safe APIs and frontend hooks.
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
 - [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications
 - [AuroraEditor/AuroraEditor](https://github.com/AuroraEditor/AuroraEditor) - Aurora Editor is a IDE built by the community, for the community, and written in Swift for the best native performance and feel for macOS.